-When a report is filed and the investigation complete, the procedures set forth below shall constitute the University's grievance procedures for alleged violations of the Code of Student Conduct.
-The Special Procedures Governing Proceedings Involving Sexual Assault, Sexual Harassment and Other Sexual Misconduct are located in Section V of the Sexual Assault, Sexual Harassment and Sexual Misconduct Policy.
+When a report is filed and the investigation complete, the procedures set forth in this Code shall constitute the University's grievance procedures for alleged violations of the Code of Student Conduct.
+The Special Procedures Governing Proceedings Involving Sexual Assault, Sexual Harassment and Other Sexual Misconduct are located in the Sexual Assault, Sexual Harassment and Sexual Misconduct Policy.